 Shin pain (or shin splints as it is often referred to) is a very common complaint among athletes and those just commencing a walking or running program.
 Pain generally occurs in one or more of three areas.
 These structures include:

-1. BONE...
+1. Lower Leg Bone...
 The leg bone may experience continuous stress resulting in possible stress fracture or hairline fracture.

-2. MUSCLES...
+2. Lower Leg Muscles...
 Can be “overused” causing swelling and pain.

-3. BONY LINING...
+3. Lower Leg Bony Lining...
 This is called the tenoperiosteum.
 This is the point at which the muscles insert into the bone.
 The muscular insertions can become inflamed and painful.

 The podiatrist must first determine where the pain is coming from with any form of shin splints.
 This is done through a series of clinical tests and sometimes x-rays or bone scans may be needed.
 Following diagnosis, appropriate treatment can then be implemented to address the cause of the shin splints.